 In November, the University began providing access to free rapid antigen tests for at-home use to improve COVID-19 testing services for faculty, staff and students.

-Having access to free rapid antigen tests allows Stan State to align with updated Cal/OSHA COVID-19 Emergency Temporary Standards and California Department of Public Health (CDPH) isolation and quarantine recommendations for the COVID-19 infectious period.
+Having access to free rapid antigen tests allows Stan State to align with updated Cal/OSHA COVID-19 Prevention Non-Emergency Regulations and California Department of Public Health (CDPH) isolation and quarantine recommendations for the COVID-19 infectious period.

 Cal/OSHA and CDPH updated isolation guidelines allow for faculty, staff and students to return to campus sooner than the current 10-day isolation period, as eligible, following the process below.